goc9000/baon/doc/Full Language Reference and Tutorial.md

 * `<<'exact text'` or `<<"exact text"` : Pastes the exact text supplied.

 * `<<alias` : Pastes the text stored under the given alias.
 This can be used for moving text from one part of the filename to another.
 It is allowed for the alias capture to occur at a later point in the match sequence, but anything more complicated than that has undefined results.

-### Optional and Repeated Matches

-The characters `?`, `*` and `+` may be placed after a match to provide effects similar to the ones they have in regular expressions:

-* `?` makes the previous match optional.
-This means that, if the match fails, instead of the entire containing sequence failing, the matched text for this component will be empty and no text will be consumed.

-  Note that any side-effects within the match (i.e. saving aliases, partial text consumption if the match is a complex sequence, etc.) will be undone if the match fails.

-* `*` repeats the match until failure.
-The matched text will consist of the concatentation of the matched texts for every instance of the match.
-If the match never succeeded once, the matched text will be empty as for the `?` case.

-  Be sure to understand how repeat operators combine with actions:

-  * `match1*->action1` means : apply *match1* repeatedly, concatenate the results, and apply *action1* to the final result.

-  * `match1->action1*` means : apply *match1* repeately, apply *action1* individually to the matched text for each instance, then concatenate the individual results and return that as the final output.

-  * `match1->action1*->action2` : as above, then apply *action2* to the combined results.

-* `+` works like `*`, but requires that the match succeed at least once.
-If it does not, the normal semantics for a failed match apply.

 ### Special Match Constructs